Tusa (song): Composition

 Karol G explained how the song came to be: "I took the initiative to reach out that I wanted to write a song with her, and she loved the idea.
 When the opportunity came to work with Nicki, it wasn't something I wasn't looking for at the time, destiny gave me that surprise.
 I had a list of English speaking artists that I always wanted to work with, but I felt that Nicki Minaj was still on a higher level to which I had to work a little bit more."

 In an interview with Billboard Giraldo revealed how Nicki Minaj's verse came to be:

-At a Pollstar conference, Minaj spoke on her part on "Tusa", stating: "She had sent me another song, and she really loved it, and I tried to write to it but I couldn't, and instead of brushing her off, finally was like 'You know what, I love you, but I don't like this song.
+At a Pollstar conference, Minaj spoke on her part on "Tusa", stating: "She had sent me another song, and she really loved it, and I tried to write to it but I couldn't, and instead of brushing her off, [I] finally was like 'You know what, I love you, but I don't like this song.
 Could you send me something else?'
 And she sent me 'Tusa'."